Strategy11/formidable-forms/readme.txt

 * Fix: Prevent a fatal error that was preventing add ons from installing via API.
 * Embed examples no longer include title=true and description=true.
 * License types will no longer appear as application template category options.
+* Plain text email actions will no longer use a rich text editor.

 = 5.5.1 =
 * New: Email actions now use a rich text editor.